Over 100 million dollars saved in healthcare costs, providing free healthcare advocacy to over 20,000 music industry professionals in all 50 US states

 Dierks Bentley joins celebration as celebrity ambassador

-In its tenth year, Music Health Alliance launches the Richard M. Bates SMILE Fund and The Visionary Circle
+In its 10th year, Music Health Alliance launches the Richard M. Bates SMILE Fund and The Visionary Circle

 Music Health Alliance’s mission is to create a safe and confidential place for the music community to gain the very best healthcare and health insurance solutions through defined and transparent advocacy services, with an emphasis on the prevention of illness and overall wellness.
 Since 2013, MHA has: